Watching movies in Rangoon in 'them good ol' days' ...

 Queueing up at the Pa Pa Win

-When James Bond movies were screened at ‘Pa Pa Win’ cinema, the queue was so long that it snaked under the portico of the neighbouring People’s Patisserie building (ex Continental).
+When James Bond movies were screened at ‘Pa Pa Win’ cinema, the queue was so long that it snaked under the portico of the neighboring People’s Patisserie building (ex-Continental).
 But most of them were ticket touts.
-Then, as I heard, a VVIP on his way from the Ministry of Defence to BSPP Hqrs saw this unruly mob and the unsightly iron gates.
-So he ordered that they had to be dismantled immediately – and they were gone the next day.
+Then, as I heard, a VVIP on his way from the Ministry of Defence to BSPP HQ saw this unruly mob and the unsightly iron gates.
+So he ordered that they be dismantled immediately – and they were gone the next day.

-The family of our maid was also engaged in this black market ticket business.
+The family of our maid was also engaged in this black-market ticket business.
 Their area of operations was the ‘President’ cinema.
-But, according to them, a local thug controlled the cinema ticket black marketing business for all cinemas around Sule entertainment precinct.
-They had to pay him an annual fee for the privilege of being the sole operator for ‘President’ cinema tickets!!!
+But, according to them, a local thug controlled the cinema ticket black marketing business for all cinemas around the Sule entertainment precinct.
+They had to pay him an annual fee for being the sole operator of ‘President’ cinema tickets!!!
 Entrepreneurship, I’d say.

-Another family that I knew operated around Carlton (Yuzana) and Royal (Taw Win) cinemas before they were burnt down during one of the riots in Yangon.
+Another family I knew operated around Carlton (Yuzana) and Royal (Taw Win) cinemas before they were burnt down during one of the riots in Yangon.
 As far as I remember, the business was handed down from mother to daughter.
-When I first met them the mother had a small baby running beside her as she sold the tickets.
-The baby grew up and became a girl and she continued her mom’s trade.
-But sadly they lost their jobs when the cinemas burnt down around 1975.
-‘Jyoti’ cinema was at the corner of Anawrahta Road and 40th street and screened Indian movies.
-There were other cinemas on Pansodan that screened Bollywood but all had
+When I first met them, the mother had a tiny baby running beside her as she sold the tickets.
+The baby grew up and became a girl, and she continued her mom’s trade.
+But sadly, they lost their jobs when the cinemas burnt down around 1975.
+‘Jyoti’ cinema was at the corner of Anawrahta Road and 40th Street and screened Indian movies.
+Other cinemas on Pansodan screened Bollywood, but all had

 closed down when I grew up.
 ‘Sanpya’ cinema was on the corner of Phonegyi Street and Anawrahta Road.
-There were other cinemas in the suburbs too.
+There were other cinemas in the suburbs, too.
 ‘Wizaya’ at the U Wizaya roundabout was owned by the family of one of my classmates.
 ‘Mayosan’ was near the Tamwe roundabout.
-‘Yadanabon’, ‘Tabinshwehti’, ‘Shweman’ and another one (I forgot the name) near Pyay (Prome) Road and Bagaya Road junction.
-There were other cinemas, too, at Alone, Kamaryut, North Okkalapa too but I cannot remember the names as I had never been to those places.
+‘Yadanabon’, ‘Tabinshwehti’, ‘Shweman’, and another (I forgot the name) near Pyay (Prome) Road and Bagaya Road junction.
+There were other cinemas, too, at Alone, Kamaryut, and North Okkalapa, but I cannot remember the names as I had never been to those places.